-gnificance (amended) Malmsbury Botanic Garden site reserved for public use.
-Survey of Malmsbury township delineated the reserve for a botanic garden.
-Railway viaduct constructed.
-Township of Malmsbury declared a Municipality and first elections held.
-Works commenced in the Garden.
+lor ogical Dates of Sign gnificance (amended) 1855 Malmsbury Botanic Garden site reserved for public use.
+1859 Survey of Malmsbury township delineated the reserve for a botanic garden.
+1859 - 1862 Railway Viaduct constructed.
+1861 Township of Malmsbury declared a Municipality and first elections held.
+1863 Works commenced in the Garden.
 Reservation of Malmsbury Botanic Garden land gazetted Works commenced on Malmsbury Reservoir.
 Annexation of the west bank area from Malmsbury Botanic Garden.
-Construction of Town Hall in north-eastern corner of Malmsbury Botanic Garden.
-Amalgamation of the Borough of Malmsbury with the Shire of Kyneton.
-Malmsbury Botanic Garden legislation amended to include provision of public recreation.
-Rejuvenation of Malmsbury Botanic Garden.
+1868 Construction of Town Hall in north-eastern corner of Malmsbury Botanic Garden.
+1915 Amalgamation of the Borough of Malmsbury with the Shire of Kyneton.
+1955 Malmsbury Botanic Garden legislation amended to include provision of public recreation.
+1970's - 1980's Rejuvenation of Malmsbury Botanic Garden.
 Management of the Garden becomes the joint responsibility of the Shire of Kyneton and the Department of Conservation Forests and Lands.
 Grant received from Victoria's 150th Committee for the rejuvenation of the Malmsbury Botanic Garden.
-Completion of Malmsbury Botanic Garden Conservation Analysis and Policies (Part One) and Management Plan (Part Two) for Malmsbury Botanic Garden.
-Shire of Macedon Ranges formed from amalgamation of Shires of Romsey, Gisborne, Newham, Woodend and Kyneton.
-The Shire is now the Manager of the Malmsbury Botanic Garden.
-Flora For Victoria 1996, Malmsbury receives donation of plants from the Royal Botanic Gardens, Melbourne, celebrating the Gardens' 150th Anniversary and centenary of the death of its first Director Baron Ferdinand von Mueller (1825 - 1896).
-Malmsbury Botanic Garden is included in the Victorian Heritage Register.
+1988 Completion of Malmsbury Botanic Garden Conservation Analysis and Policies 4005 (Part One) and Management Plan (Part Two) for Malmsbury Botanic Garden.
+1995 Shire of Macedon Ranges formed from amalgamation of Shires of Romsey, Gisborne, Newham, Woodend and Kyneton.
+The Shire is now the Manager of 1000 the Malmsbury Botanic Garden.
+1996 Flora For Victoria 1996, Malmsbury receives donation of plants from the Royal Botanic Gardens, Melbourne, celebrating the Gardens' 150th Anniversary and centenary of the death of its first Director Baron Ferdinand von Mueller 2002 (1825 - 1896).
+2002 Malmsbury Botanic Garden is included in the Victorian Heritage Register.
 Completion of Town Hall Conservation Management Plan.
-Calder Freeway bypass between Melbourne and Bendigo is completed.
-Malmsbury Botanic Garden Landscape Masterplan.
+Calder Freeway 2003 bypass between Melbourne and Bendigo is completed.
+2019 - 2020 Malmsbury Botanic Garden Landscape Masterplan.
+2010 - 2020 mainiodal y Dolario Galacti Lanascape masterplan.